-Thiebaud was born in 1920 in Mesa, Arizona, and resides in California, in Sacramento and San Francisco.
+Thiebaud was born in 1920 in Mesa, Arizona, and resides in Sacramento, California.
 As a child, he lived in Long Beach, California, and in Hurricane, Utah, where his family’s farm failed during the Depression.
 The family moved back to Long Beach in 1933, and Thiebaud worked in his youth as a sign painter and as an “in-betweener” in the animation department of Walt Disney studios.
 He studied commercial art in a trade school, attended Long Beach Junior College, and worked as a shipfitter in the Long Beach harbor.
 In the U.S. Army from 1942 to 1945, stationed in California, he drew a cartoon strip for the base newspaper.
 After leaving the service, he worked as a designer and cartoonist at the Rexall Drug Company in Los Angeles, where a fellow employee was painter Robert Mallary, who encouraged him to begin painting.
 Studying under the GI Bill, Thiebaud received a BA and an MA from California State College (now California State University) in Sacramento.
 His first one-person exhibition was in 1951 at the E. B. Crocker Art Gallery (now the Crocker Art Museum) in Sacramento.

 Thiebaud began teaching at Sacramento Junior College in 1951, and he has been a teacher ever since, working as a visiting professor in schools around the country from Colorado University to Harvard University and Yale University.
 At the same time he sustained a teaching commitment to the University of California at Davis begun in 1960.
 (He nominally retired in 1990.)
 He lived for a year in New York City in 1956–57, became friendly with Elaine and Willem de Kooning, and met other abstract expressionist artists.